Fathat-Training/starwars-api-backend-skeleton/training-docs/build-2.md

 <br/>

 There are several ways to handle exceptions in Flask, some simpler than others.
-The reason we are using a blueprint is so that we can place all our error code in another file and not in our main.py.
+The reason we are using a blueprint is so that we can place all of our error code in a separate file and not in our main.py.
+Again, this provides clarity to our code structure, we know where things are.

 The following error handling code shows how this is done.